 Some of us here compete in powerlifting competitions up to National standard.
 We’d LOVE more people to compete with us.
 If you have any interest, ask us – it’s not as scary as it may seem.

 Any ideas for improvements?
-We have a suggestions box in the waiting area.
 We are keen to make this place somewhere that everyone has a say in, BUT, we have a budget to stick to and other members to consider.
 If we reckon an idea has merit, we’ll do our utmost to make it happen.
 When it comes to equipment, we’ll also do our best to exceed your expectations in terms of amount and quality of kit.

 Zero tolerance to “performance enhancing drugs”